How to create a secure directory on a Mac

 Data and information these days seem to be more valuable than gold or precious stones.
 With the ever increase of activity in computer crime and Internet fraud, users want to secure their personal data on their computers more now than ever before.

 Although MacOS X is an extremely secure operating system from hackers when you are using the Internet, the physical computer itself is not that secure.
-Files can be easily transferred off your Mac if someone has direct access to your machine and also if they have with them another Mac computer and a Firewire cable.
+Files can be easily transferred off your Mac if someone has direct access to your machine as their can reset your password with a system disk and also if they have another Mac computer and a Firewire cable.

 So, how do you secure your files?
 How can you secure your files so that only you can access to them?
 Fear not.
 MacOS X gives you the tools or tool in this tutorial, to do this “right out the box” as Steve Jobs often says.
 In this tutorial, I will show you how to create a secure directory, so that you can place your important files and other related documents securely away.

 You can instead, if you wish, encrypt your entire home directory using FileVault; this function is located in the Security System Preference.

 1. The tool that we are going to use, to create a secure directory, is called Disk Utility.
 It is located in the Applications > Utilities folder.
 We don’t actually create a secure directory as per sa, but more a ‘virtual’ directory.
 In fact we create an encrypted disk image volume where we can save the files and documents we want to secure away.
 It’s the same principle as FileVault, but you have more control.

 2. Launch the Disk Utility application if you haven’t done so already.
 We use this application to create a new disk volume image.
 Click on ‘New Image’ in the toolbar.

 3. You will be presented with the usual ‘Save As’ dialog box, but with a few added options.
 Save the disk image something like “Important Files” and select where you would like to save the image.